seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 The loathness to depart would grow.
 Adieu!

 **IMOGEN**
-This diamond was my mother’s: take it, heart;
+This diamond was my mother's: take it, heart;
 But keep it till you woo another wife,
 When Imogen is dead.